Gravitational wave inference on a numerical-relativity simulation of a black hole merger beyond general relativity: Introduction

-In this study, we focus on BBH mergers in dynamical Chern-Simons (dCS) gravity. dCS is a beyond-GR effective field theory that adds a pseudo-scalar field coupled to spacetime curvature to the Einstein-Hilbert action, and has origins in string theory and loop quantum gravity~\cite{Alexander:2009tp, Green:1984sg, Taveras:2008yf, Mercuri:2009zt}.
-This coupling is governed by a parameter $\ell$, which has dimensions of length and corresponds to the scale below which quantum gravity effects become important.
-GR is recovered for $\ell = 0$.
+In this study, we focus on BBH mergers in dynamical Chern-Simons (dCS) gravity. dCS is a beyond-GR theory that adds a pseudo-scalar field coupled to spacetime curvature to the Einstein-Hilbert action, and has origins in string theory and loop quantum gravity~\cite{Alexander:2009tp, Green:1984sg, Taveras:2008yf, Mercuri:2009zt}.
+This coupling is governed by a parameter $\ell$, which has dimensions of length and corresponds to the scale below which beyond-GR effects become important; GR is recovered for $\ell = 0$.
 We use the waveforms from~\cite{Okounkova:2019zjf} to simulate data for a system consistent with GW150914~\cite{Abbott:2016blz}, for a variety of dCS coupling constants $\ell$ (including $\ell = 0$) and signal-to-noise ratios (SNRs).

 We find that the morphology-independent {\tt BayesWave} analysis can reconstruct the injected beyond-GR signals for all values of $\ell$, with the fidelity of the reconstruction improving with the SNR of the simulated signal.
 Meanwhile, the GR-templated {\tt Bilby} analysis \textit{cannot} fully reconstruct the injected beyond-GR signals and recovers biased source parameters.
-This shows that the beyond-GR deviations induced by dCS dynamics in the merger phase of the signal~\cite{Okounkova:2019zjf} are non-degenerate with GR.
+This shows that the effects introduced in the merger phase of this beyond-GR waveform~\cite{Okounkova:2019zjf} are non-degenerate with GR.
 At sufficiently high SNR ($\gtrsim 20-30$, depending on the value of $\ell$), existing inference tools can identify discrepancies between the observed signal and the GR expectation.
 Fully interpreting such a discrepancy, however, would require additional consideration and careful studies of waveform systematics even within GR~\cite{Purrer:2019jcp}.

 This paper is organized as follows: In Sec.~\ref{sec:waveforms}, we detail the beyond-GR numerical relativity merger waveforms we use.
 In Sec.~\ref{sec:methods}, we describe the methods for the morphology-independent and the template-based analysis, while in Sec.~\ref{sec:results} we describe the results of the two methods and how they compare.
 We conclude in Sec.~\ref{sec:discussion}.